 She found references to ancient alphanumeric codes known as Hebrew Gematria and Greek Isopsephy and found that these secrets were encoded in classical art.
 She found evidence “Christianity at its inception included the celebration of the Hieros gamos (“holy wedding”) of opposites, a model incarnate in the archetypal bridegroom and his bride – Jesus the Christ and the woman called “the Magdalen”.

-She discovered older traditions that showed Mary Magdalene was seen as the “Queen of Heaven” similar to the wandering star Venus.…………………………………………………………………..
+She discovered older traditions showing Mary Magdalene being seen as the “Queen of Heaven” similar to how the planet Venus is described.…………………………………………………………………..

 In the Magdalene Mystery School